Database-Augmented Query Representation for Information Retrieval: Introduction

 \section{Introduction}

 Information Retrieval (IR) is the task of fetching query-relevant documents from a large corpus.
-Traditional approaches have focused on sparse retrieval, which searches for documents that yield the highest lexical match with the given query~\cite{bm25}.
-Recently, advancements in neural language models have led to the introduction of dense retrieval models, which represent both the query and the document in a learnable latent space and then calculate their similarity on it~\cite{dpr, contriever}.
-Notably, these IR systems have gained much attention in the era of Large Language Models (LLMs), due to their ability to assist LLMs help generating accurate answers with evolving knowledge from an external source, which is particularly valuable as LLMs are intrinsically vulnerable to problems of hallucination and maintaining up-to-date knowledge~\cite{das, rag_llm_survey, adaptiverag}.
+Traditional approaches have focused on sparse retrieval, which searches for documents that yield the highest lexical match with the query~\cite{bm25}.
+Recently, neural language models have led to the introduction of dense retrieval models, which represent both the query and the document in a learnable latent space and then calculate their similarity on it~\cite{dpr, contriever, bge-m3}.
+Notably, these IR methods have gained much attention in the era of Large Language Models (LLMs), due to their ability to assist LLMs help generating accurate answers with evolving knowledge from an external source~\cite{das, adaptiverag}.

-Despite such a huge advantage of IR in NLP, it faces a critical challenge that information captured in a query itself is oftentimes not sufficient to retrieve its relevant documents from the external corpus, due to the scarcity of information within its (shorter) text.
-To overcome this challenge, previous work has focused on enriching representations of queries or documents by expanding them with additional texts or augmenting their representation spaces~\cite{dar,jagerman2023query,dragon}.
-However, despite their improvement, those previous approaches are still limited in that they rely on the capability of models (e.g., LLMs) used during augmentation, though there can be external knowledge sources (for augmentation) that are associated with the user query (such as the user's purchase history for shopping-related queries).
-While some other work has considered these additional sources, enhancing the representation of queries with them, they leverage only a single source of information stores, especially the one specific to the user (who issues the query)~\cite{amazonqa,DBLP:conf/sigir/ZhangDL20,Deng2021TowardPA,DBLP:conf/vldb/BussMTT0L23}.
-However, in the real world, data (including queries) is usually mapped into the database and linked to other data within it, which means that plenty of information that can be potentially used for query enrichment is available on the relational database~\cite{relbench}.
+Despite such a huge advantage of IR in NLP, it faces a critical challenge that information captured in a query itself is oftentimes not sufficient to retrieve its relevant documents, due to the scarcity of information within its (shorter) text.
+To tackle this challenge, previous work has focused on enriching representations of queries or documents by expanding them with additional texts or augmenting their representation spaces~\cite{dar,jagerman2023query,dragon}.
+Yet, despite their improvements, those approaches are still limited in that they rely on the capability of models themselves (e.g., LLMs) used during augmentation, though there can be external knowledge sources (for augmentation) associated with the user query (such as the user's purchase history for shopping).